-Even under the gray skies of Derbyshire, Chatsworth looks resplendent, golden and honey-coloured, set in Arcadian parkland and gardens of fountains and Grecian statuary.
-Since Peregrine, the 12th Duke of Devonshire, inherited the estate, he and his wife, Amanda, have injected new life and art into it and undertaken an extensive restoration program, including creating a new gallery to mount temporary exhibitions.
+Even under the grey skies of Derbyshire, Chatsworth looks resplendent, golden and honey-coloured, set in Arcadian parkland and gardens of fountains and Grecian statuary.
+Since Peregrine, the 12th Duke of Devonshire, inherited the estate, he and his wife, Amanda, have injected new life and art into it and undertaken an extensive restoration programme, including creating a new gallery to mount temporary exhibitions.

 We are standing in the chapel, in front of an obsidian bronze.
 The figure looks deceptively like a replica of a 16th- century anatomical engraving by Andreus Vesalius.
 A grisly depiction of the flaying of Saint Bartholomew, showing the martyr holding up his skin and a pair of scissors, it is actually a sculpture by Damien Hirst.
 The juxtaposition of the Baroque, the cutting-edge and the Duke himself sums up all he tries to do at Chatsworth.
 Peregrine, aka 'Stoker' (a prep-school name that stuck), who prefers to be addressed in a jazzy- sounding way as 'Duke' rather than the ingratiating term of 'Your Grace', doesn't want anyone to get too overexcited.
 As he says, "I do not want to appear proprietorial over Saint Bartholemew.
 This is purely on loan from a private collector."